 The knowledge of business vocabulary is a vital skill of any employee engaging in business communications.
 Specific business language promotes clear understanding between all parties involved in the process.
 Engaging with peers, subordinates, supervisors, and clients must be carried out in an intentional, practical, and professional manner.

 A study by Global English reveals that ninety-seven percent of surveyed employees state that poor communication as a result of inadequate business language skills may result in adverse impacts.
 These may include loss of sales, profitability, and efficiency of operations.
 On the other hand, communication increases productivity in the workplace, which ultimately results in higher profit yields, as well as successes on the job.

 Specialized language proficiency not only creates confidence but shows the employer the scope of the employee’s professionalism and interpersonal skills.

-Confidence in business communication leads to active participation and accurate expression of the individual in the fast-paced business world.
+Confidence in business communication and business English conversation leads to active participation and accurate expression of the individual in the fast-paced business world.
 According to The Value of Arts for Business by Giovanni Schiuma, the development of business language skills may cultivate “confidence of how not to be intimidated by senior figures, ability to get the best out of situations, development of a self-management orientation and the ability to improvise.”

 Reacting appropriately to different cultural and social situations: